andreaangiolillo/MongoDB-TV-Livestream/README.md

-# MongoDB-TV-Livestream
+# MongoDB TV Livestream: Infrastructure as Code with MongoDB Atlas
-MongoDB TV Livestream - Infrastructure as Code with MongoDB Atlas
+This repository contains the main.tf used in the demo.